google-deepmind/mujoco/doc/APIreference.rst

-       // sizes set after mjModel construction (only affect mjData) int nM;                         // number of non-zeros in sparse inertia matrix int nemax;                      // number of potential equality-constraint rows int njmax;                      // number of available rows in constraint Jacobian int nconmax;                    // number of potential contacts in contact list int nstack;                     // number of fields in mjData stack int nuserdata;                  // number of extra fields in mjData int nsensordata;                // number of fields in sensor data vector
+       // sizes set after mjModel construction (only affect mjData) int nM;                         // number of non-zeros in sparse inertia matrix int nD;                         // number of non-zeros in sparse derivative matrix int nemax;                      // number of potential equality-constraint rows int njmax;                      // number of available rows in constraint Jacobian int nconmax;                    // number of potential contacts in contact list int nstack;                     // number of fields in mjData stack int nuserdata;                  // number of extra fields in mjData int nsensordata;                // number of fields in sensor data vector int npluginstate;               // number of fields in the plugin state vector

        int nbuffer;                    // number of bytes in buffer